Environmental issues in Egypt: Water resources

-The Nile river has allowed for the summation of natural resources, affects Egyptians through the course of agricultural lands and irrigation systems.
-In addition to this, Egypt has an expanding population and limited resources.
-Although, countries like that of Western Europe, Japan and North America have higher demands on world resources.
+The Nile River provides Egyptians with natural resources, allowing for agricultural lands and irrigation systems.
+Egypt has an expanding population and limited resources.
 As a result, Egyptians have less land to farm, however, produce more crops per person than Thailand or the Philippines.
 The management of the Nile is important for economic growth in Egypt.

-As a result, the effect has been that of an economic issue between various agents, both human and nonhuman agents.
-With the opening of natural resources and technological advancements through development projects in Egypt, it has historically created a range of feedback from Egyptians.
-Among these agricultural projects, the construction of villages were created to provide for the irrigation strategies following from that of Lower Egypt and Upper Egypt as a means of strengthening Egypt's economy at the height of its capitalist endeavors during the British occupation.
+As a result, there is an economic issue between various human and nonhuman agents.
+The opening of natural resources and technological advancements throughout development projects in Egypt has historically created a range of feedback from Egyptians.
+Among these agricultural projects was the construction of villages created to provide for irrigation strategies from Lower Egypt and Upper Egypt, done as a means of strengthening Egypt's economy at the height of its capitalist endeavors during the British occupation.

-As the movement of economic growth through a market that had difficulty measuring import and export of capital through, not only foreign trade but within Egypt's borders.
+This was a movement of economic growth through a market that had difficulty measuring import and export of capital, both for foreign trade and within Egypt's borders.
 The Supreme Council of the Armed Forces have affected Egyptians during Egypt's revolutionary years.
-Starting from the Egyptian Revolution of 2011 environmental issues have increased by an array of actors taking a variety of direct actions in the public sphere.
+Starting from the Egyptian Revolution of 2011 environmental issues have been amplified by many actors taking a variety of direct actions in the public sphere.